Skip to main content

 • “Such an engaging story with so many plot twists!”

-• “With the first one, I felt emotionally attached to Taylor and would think about them throughout the day while waiting for them to wake up, walk, etc. But with this sequel, everything feels rushed, the conversation options aren't as immersive/real, and the story is just lacking.”
+• “With the first one I felt emotionally attached to Taylor and thought about them throughout the day while waiting for them to wake up, walk, etc. But with this sequel, everything feels rushed, the conversation options aren't as immersive or real, and the story is just lacking.”

-• “But, this game has a problem where the story makes reference to events in the story that you never encountered during your playthrough, or where a discovery happens twice as though you hadn't already found out.”
+• “This game has a problem where the story makes reference to events you never encountered during your playthrough, or where a discovery happens twice as though you hadn't already found out.”

 • emotional